At University Orthopaedic Surgeons, we have one standard of care for all—the best.

 If you are having difficulty with your account, please do not hesitate to request a meeting with our accounting department where a confidential discussion may help resolve your problem.
 For your convenience, payments for your office visits may be made by cash, check, or credit card.

-For University Orthopedic Surgeons office visits, payment is expected on the day of your office visit.
+For University Orthopaedic Surgeons office visits, payment is expected on the day of your office visit.
 You will be provided information and a form to use in claiming the reimbursement from your insurance company, but we will not file claims for you unless we have a prior agreement with your insurance carrier.

 For surgical procedures and other services performed outside of our office, we may agree to file with your insurance company for payment to be made directly to us.
 This will allow you to avoid paying a large fee and having to wait to be reimbursed.
 You will be asked to talk with our accounting department prior to your surgical procedure to make certain that we have appropriate insurance information for your account.
 We will do whatever we can to assist you with your insurance claim.